demensdeum/cube-art-project-2-online/README.md

-# 🎨 Cube Art Project 2
+# 🎨 Cube Art Project 2 Online: Cooperative Voxel Editor

-**Voxel-style editor for colorful cube-based creations.**
+Build together!
+Craft colorful, cube-based art in a live, voxel-style editor with a new multiplayer feature.

-Craft pixel art, experiment with color, and build your own geometric art directly in the browser.
+Connect with friends to place and color individual cubes in real-time, experimenting with abstract 3D art and geometric designs—all directly in your browser.

 ![screenshot](screenshot.png)